cjteeter/cjteeter.github.io/_posts/2018-11-27-baseball-inactivity-2018-strikeouts-hits-followup.md

 - Playoffs
 ---

 This is long overdue, but here is a quick follow-up on <a href = "https://www.cteeter.ca/blog/2018-04-23-baseball-pace-inactivity-strikeouts-hits/" target = "_blank">baseball's pace/inactivity problem</a> I wrote about in April.
 Pace of play was a constant talking point around the game this past season, and discussion of the issue has persisted this winter.
-As I wrote in April, I don't consider the problem so much a 'pace' problem, so much as an 'inactivity' problem.
+As I wrote in April, I don't consider the problem a 'pace' problem.
+Rather, I think it is an 'inactivity' problem.
 After the first month of the season there had been more strikeouts (7,335) than hits (6,992), which had never happened in a month of play in the history of the game.
 And then it happened two more times in 2018:

 <table style="width:85%" align="center">
 	<tr>